Winter weather insurance resources + what you need to know

 Weather forecasters are usually able to predict blizzards a day or two in advance and people who live in areas prone to this type of weather know to expect a big storm or two (or more) each year.
 Still winter storm prep is important and shouldn’t be overlooked just because these storms occur regularly.
 A little winter storm preparedness can go a long way toward protecting you, your family and your belongings.
-With an estimated 12.7 million homes impacted by winter storm damage causing $15 million in damage, it’s definitely better to be over-prepared than under-prepared.
+With an estimated 12.7 million homes impacted by winter storm damage causing $15 million in damage (PDF), it’s definitely better to be over-prepared than under-prepared.

 Protect your family while reducing your risk

 1. Learn the lingo

 Winter storms can take hours or even days to get to full strength, so part of your winter storm prep should be learning what the various terms used by weather forecasters mean, according to the National Weather Service.

 - Winter storm warning – “A warning is issued when a hazardous weather or hydrologic event is occurring, imminent or likely.
 A warning means weather conditions pose a threat to life or property.
 People in the path of the storm need to take protective action.”

 - Winter storm advisory – “An advisory is issued when a hazardous weather or hydrologic event is occurring, imminent or likely.
 Advisories are for less serious conditions than warnings, that cause significant inconvenience and if caution is not exercised, could lead to situations that may threaten life or property.”

 - Winter storm watch – “A watch is used when the risk of a hazardous weather or hydrologic event has increased significantly, but its occurrence, location or timing is still uncertain.
 It is intended to provide enough lead time so those who need to set their plans in motion can do so.
 A watch means that hazardous weather is possible.
 People should have a plan of action in case a storm threatens and they should listen for later information and possible warnings especially when planning travel or outdoor activities.”